tanersener/react-native-ffmpeg/README.md

 - LTS releases are customized to support a wide range of devices.
 They are built using older API/SDK versions, so some features are not available for them

-You may need to change `MobileFFmpeg` variant and/or version used to support a specific feature/architecture.
+By default, `react-native-ffmpeg` releases depend on `LTS` releases, to be backward compatible with its earlier versions.
+But you can change `MobileFFmpeg` variant and/or version used to support a specific feature/architecture.

 - To do that on Android, set a different value to `mobileFFmpegVersion` variable inside `build.gradle` file imported, under `../node_modules/react-native-ffmpeg/android` path.